-Use for the mixture only premium gas for cars 98 octane, together with good-quality, synthetic oil for mixtures at a quantity of 2,2% (DO NOT USE MIXTURE ALREADY DONE AT PETROL PUMPS).
+Use for the mixture only premium gas 98 octane or higher, together with good-quality, synthetic oil for mixtures at a quantity of 2,2%.

 When you prepare the mixture, make sure that the can has not dirt or water in it, put always the oil first and mix thoroughly.